notangelmario/notangelmario/README.md

 # 🧰 Tools & Languages

-Those are the tools and languages I know and use:
+Those are the tools and languages I love and use:

 ## Tools
 * [Neovim](https://neovim.io/)